sitphp/commands/doc/9_creating_application.md

 $command_manager = new Console();
 $command_manager->setCommand('yourcommand', \App\Commands\YourCommand::class);
 ```

 This will allow you to run your command using a simplified syntax.

 ```php
 vendor/bin/command yourcommand
 ```

 ## Events

 There are four events thrown by the console that you can listen to.
 To listen to an event, you can use specific listener class or simply a callback.

 ### The request event

-The "request" event is thrown at the very beginning, before the command is created.
+The "request" event is thrown with every command request.
 To listen to this event, use the `addOnRequestListener` method.

 With a callback listener :